Updated: Nov 13

 These general features can all provide hints, or context, while the specific details may holler at us the point God is making.

 For example, it was easy to understand the glass of bubbles represented celebration (it was a quick 'yes and amen' to that, thank you, Jesus!).
 Aside from this obvious symbolism, the rest of the imagery formed a general vibe that 'seemed good' (learn more about this here).
-However, when she shared the specific detail of the boy, God hollered at me.
+However, when she shared the specific details of the boy, God hollered at me.
 It directly connected my project with His promise.

 4. Practice doesn't require it to be perfect